Myyura/the_kai_project/README.md

 The project encourages community contributions through multiple channels:
 - Git Pull Requests: For contributors familiar with Git
 - Email Submissions: For users who prefer to send content via email
-- Community Discussion: Discuss the answers to the questions and your experience with the exam via the QQ group, or let us know if the answers are wrong via GitHub issues!
+- Community Discussion: Discuss exam solutions and preparation experience via Discord or the QQ group, or report incorrect answers through GitHub issues!

 ## 📝 Formatting guidelines
 All answer-document contributions under `docs/` should follow a consistent structure.